cilium/cilium.io/src/posts/2025-08-20-cillium-at-kubecon-na-2025/index.md

 KubeCon keynote attendees also heard the latest Cilium updates from Liz Rice from reporting live at London landmarks.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/thCrfsVJz4g?si=4a6jFCWO0Vs3HmKn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/thCrfsVJz4g?si=4a6jFCWO0Vs3HmKn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Contributors also gathered during the [Cilium Developer Summit](https://github.com/cilium/dev-summits/tree/main/2025-EU) to discuss the future of the Cilium project.
 Representatives from Google, Isovalent, Microsoft, Seznam, and more discussed the status of existing and new features like Cluster Mesh and StateDB-based load balancing and the project roadmap.